ElizMishina/Data_analytics_Bootcamp_Project/README.md

 **Outline of machine learning model:**

 - Use p-Value from multiple linear regressions to look at each independent variable to determine if there is a significant relationship with the dependent variable
+- Select features that have significant relationship to the dependent variable
-- Predict price of home based on features listed above
+- Predict price of home based on selected features
-- Create groups based on the features using clustering
+- Create clusters based on the selected features using clustering
-- Use 3D plot to visualize the breakdown of features of each cluster and display what house price group they fall under (prediction)
+- Use plots to visualize the breakdown of features of each cluster and display what house price group they fall under (prediction)
 - After evaluating each independent variable, use r-squared of the model to determine if the model was successful at predicting dependent variables
 - Optimize the machine learning model to improve accuracy